Foreign agent

+Photo of protesters in Tblisi, Georgia protesting against a foreign agent law in 2024.

 A foreign agent is any person or entity actively carrying out the interests of a foreign principal while located in another host country, generally outside the protections offered to those working in their official capacity for a diplomatic mission.

 Foreign agents may be citizens of the host country.
 In contemporary English, the term has a generally pejorative connotation, reinforced by its use in the US laws aimed to curb the foreign influence.
 A covert foreign agent, also known as a secret agent of a foreign government, may in some countries be presumed to be engaging in espionage.

 Legality

 Some countries have formal procedures to legalize the activities of foreign agents acting overtly.
 Laws covering foreign agents vary widely from country to country, and selective enforcement may prevail within countries, based on perceived national interest.

 United States

 In the United States, the Foreign Agents Registration Act (FARA) in 1938 created a wide-ranging and detailed definition of "foreign agent".
 There are three necessary components to be considered as a foreign agent under FARA.
 First, to be considered as a foreign agent, a legal or natural person must act in a capacity of an agent, representative, employee, servant, or any other capacity, at the order, request, or under the direction or control of a foreign principal.
 The conception of "request" is broad and falls between a command and a plea.
 Second, the activities must be conducted at the order, request, or under the direction or control of foreign principal or a person whose activities are "directly or indirectly supervised, directed, controlled, financed, or subsidized in whole or in major part by a foreign principal".
 Third, an agent's activities in the United States must include: engaging in political activities (meaning any activity believed or intended to influence the U.S. government or public about U.S. policy or other foreign interests), acting as a publicity agent or political consultant in the interests of the foreign principal, soliciting, collecting, or disbursing money or other things of value in the interests of a foreign principal, or representing the interests of a foreign principal before any agency or official of the U.S. government.
 The law also contains several exceptions to what activities would lead to classification as a foreign agent.

 The text of FARA does not explicitly state whether funding is sufficient to establish agency.
 There were changing positions regarding this issue, which is also mirrored in the case law.
 In the first report on FARA to Congress, the Attorney General stated that an agent includes a person funded by a foreign principal.
 The two court rulings in 1943 emphasized that where the foreign principal paid for the specific publications registration of the publisher as an agent could be warranted.